antvis/Graphin/packages/graphin/docs/introduction.en-US.md

 Therefore, the way to process these relational data and analyze the data topology network becomes a challenge.
 The process of this analysis is also known as Graph Analysis.

 At present, graph analysis has been widely used in the fields of financial anti-fraud, public safety, infrastructure monitoring, and smart medical care.
 In this process, we need a powerful graph calculation engine to solve the problem of data compliance and collection.
 The corresponding graph algorithm is also needed to solve the graph construction and analysis.
-Finally, at front end, we need a graph visualization engine that provides us with visual analysis capabilities to discover potential value.
+Ultimately, we need a graph visualization engine that provides us with visual analysis capabilities to discover potential value.
 Graphin was born in this context, it serve a purpose to visualize these relational data and analyze it.

 ## 💡 Naming Origin